NPB Player Development Comparison - SoftBank vs Hiroshima Development Philosophies

 SoftBank Development

 SoftBank annually acquires approximately 10 development-draft players, operating NPB's largest development organization.
 Chikugo City's farm facilities boast NPB's highest standards with specialist trainers and analysts.
 Stars Senga, Kai, and Makihara emerged from development, with NPB-leading development-draft success rates.
 SoftBank's hallmark is competition - mass players competing for limited roster spots accelerates growth.
 SoftBank annually acquires 8-12 development-draft players, operating NPB's largest development organization with a three-team system.
-Chikugo facilities feature 6 practice fields and cutting-edge training equipment.
+Chikugo facilities feature 6 practice fields and high-performance training equipment.
 Stars Senga (dev 4th), Kai (dev 6th), and Makihara (dev 4th) emerged from development with NPB-leading success rates.

 Find player development books on Amazon